mendix/docs/content/en/docs/refguide/modeling/integration/machine-learning-kit/design-patterns/pre-post-processor-patterns.md

 > For instance, the output of the model that is called target_probability which is ranging from 0 and 1 can be converted into a binary value based on a threshold (0.80) value.

 2.1.3 Aggregation
 Some numerical features can be somewhat summarized using aggregation components.
 The most common aggregate functions are min(), max(), mean(), count(), sum(), etc. Those features could be very powerful features for use-cases like real-time data flow is a concern on time-series data.
-List Activities can be useful to calculate such features inside the microflows.
+[List activities](/refguide/list-activities/) can be useful to calculate such features inside the microflows.

 An aggregation activity